 A grievance mechanism is in place to detect and address risks related to human rights.

-As part of our annual compliance training for all officers and personnel, we provide explanations of the UN Guiding Principles on “Business and Human Rights”, and education on harassment prevention and available consultation channels, thereby ensuring a workplace environment that respects human rights.
+As part of our annual compliance training for all officers and personnel, we provide explanations of the UN Guiding Principles on Business and Human Rights, as well as education on harassment prevention and available consultation channels.
+By continuing this training, we ensure a workplace environment that respects human rights.

 The Corporate Action Guidelines clearly include respect for the personality and individuality of employees, and our basic stance in the Compliance Action Policy clearly emphasizes respect for human rights and the prohibition of discrimination.
 With these policies, forced labor and child labor are not accepted within the Hodogaya Chemical Group.